tomaarsen/TwitchMarkovChain/README.md

 "worst kind"  -> "of"
 "kind of"     -> "fries"
 </pre>
-You could see this as a function that, when given input "the worst", will output "kind".<br>
+This can be considered a function that, when given input "the worst", will output "kind".<br>
-In order for this to know where sentences begin, we also add the first keyLength (2) words to a seperate Database, where a list of possible starts of sentences reside.<br>
+In order for this to know where sentences begin, we also add the first `keyLength` words to a seperate Database, where a list of possible starts of sentences reside.<br>

 This exact same process is applied to the second sentence as well.
 After doing so, the resulting grammar (and our database) looks like:
 <pre>